jiaolovekt/HPCENC/README.md

 #### VS template rules
  - Video stream should be output stream 0, and audio stream 1.

+## Known issue
+  Since wine use dlopen(3) to load libraries.
+We cannot get every libraries wine will use,

 ## Current status
  - [x] Webrip batch with avs
  - [x] Webrip batch with vs (testing)